-Equestrian is one of the newest sports on the Virtus: World Intellectual Impairment Sport programme.
-It was added in 2016.
+Equestrian is one of the newest sports on the Virtus programme, added in 2016.

 Athletes interested in competing at a high level first need to contact their National Federation.

 Equestrian is a sport of skill and control, creating the perfect synergy between animals and humans.